 The general operation procedure of Site 02 pilot is described as follows.
-The RO concentrate from the DWP of EIW was transported weekly to Plant One where it was stored in the feed tank for the weekly operation.
-Two different mode of operation were tested for Site 02; (i) Mode I - Nyex prior to NF unit and (ii) Mode II - Nyex in the NF concentrate stream prior to the EFC.
+Two different modes of operation were tested for Site 02; (i) Mode I - Nyex prior to NF unit and (ii) Mode II - Nyex in the NF concentrate stream prior to the EFC.
 In Figure 16 and Figure 17 simplified PFDs of the two modes are given.

-In case of Mode I, the RO concentrate of DWP stored in the main feed tank was used to operate the Nyex unit.
-The effluent of Nyex unit (stored in "NF feed" tank) passed through the NF unit where it was separated in the permeate and the concentrate.
-The rich in Na+ and Cl- permeate of the NF unit was used as the feed for the RO unit.
-The rich in SO_4^{2-} concentrate produced by the NF units was stored in a tank, from where it was sent to the EFC unit.
-The products of the EFC unit were the clean water in ice form and the Na2SO4 salt, while there was also an effluent stream produced (slurry from crystals dewatering).
+In case of Mode I, the RO concentrate of DWP stored in the main feed tank was fed directly to the Nyex unit.
+The effluent of the Nyex unit (stored in "NF feed" tank) passed through the NF unit where it was separated in the permeate and the concentrate.
+The permeate of the NF, which was rich in Na $^+$ and Cl $^-$, unit was used as the feed for the RO unit.
+The SO $4^{2-}$ rich concentrate produced by the NF units was stored in a tank, from where it was sent to the EFC unit.
+The products of the EFC unit were the clean water in ice form and the Na $2$ SO $4$ salt, while there was also an effluent stream produced (slurry from crystals dewatering).
 The permeate from the RO unit was clean water.
-The RO concentrate rich in Na+ and Cl- and the slurry of the EFC that were both stored in buffer tanks were used as feed of the MED evaporator unit3 from where two product streams were generated; (i) a highly concentrated NaCl solution (concentrate) and (ii) pure water (condensate).
-For this demonstration pilot plant, all the products were to be discharged at the end.
+The RO concentrate rich in Na $^+$ and Cl $^-$ and the slurry of the EFC that were both stored in buffer tanks were fed to the MED evaporator unit 3 from where two product streams were generated; (i) a highly concentrated NaCl solution (concentrate) and (ii) pure water (condensate).
+For this demonstration pilot plant, all the products were discharged at the end.

 In case of Mode II, the RO concentrate from the DWP (stored in the main feed tank) was fed to the NF unit.
-The concentrate of the NF unit, which had high content of SO_4^{2-} and TOC was sent to the Nyex unit in order to remove TOC before the concentrate was used in the EFC for the Na2SO4 salt recovery.
-The rest of the process was the same with Mode I. The overall lay-out of Site 1 pilot hall is available in Annex B: Pilot Floor Plans (Figure 66).
+The concentrate of the NF unit, which had high concentration of SO_4^{2-} and TOC was sent to the Nyex unit in order to remove TOC before the concentrate was fed to the EFC for the Na_2SO_4 salt recovery.
+The rest of the process was the same as in Mode I. The overall lay-out of Site 01 pilot is given in Annex B: Pilot Floor Plans (Figure 66).

-It must be pointed out that the initial plan was to use directly the NF concentrate in cased of Mode I and the Nyex effluent in case of Mode II to the EFC unit, but EFC unit's operation in this way was not feasible.
-Further concentration of EFC feed (NF concentrate or Nyex effluent) via the RO unit was needed as it is explained in detail in sub-chapter 4.4.2 (EFC part).
+It must be pointed out that the initial plan was to fed the NF concentrate in case of Mode I and the Nyex effluent in case of Mode II directly to the EFC unit, however, this was not feasible.
+As explained in detail in sub-chapter 4.4.2 (EFC part) further concentration of EFC feed (NF concentrate or Nyex effluent) via the RO unit was needed.